EunjinAn/M4_Ex/README.md

 # **M4: Applied deep learning and artificial intelligence**
 # Exercise 3
-## SBERT : we did three kinds of work with SBERT
+## SBERT : We did SBERT with three kinds of samples(sentences, youtube transcription, image)
 ### Dataset
 1. we created data, chatbot made sentences related to denmark.
-2. Youtube description dataset from hugging dataset.
+2. Downloaded Youtube description(jamescalam/youtube-transcriptions) dataset from hugging-face dataset.
 3. 25k photos dataset from Unsplash
 ### Pre-trained Model
-1. 'sentence-transformers/all-MiniLM-L6-v2'
+1. 'all-MiniLM-L6-v2'
 2. 'AI-Growth-Lab/PatentSBERTa'
-3. 'sentence-transformer/clip-ViT-B-32'
+3. 'clip-ViT-B-32'

-### Task Description
+### Task Description : Our all SBERT exercises have a gradio interface that allows us to semantic search using text prompt.

-1.
+1. We tried simple SBERT using the pre-trained model 'all-MiniLM-L6-v2'. we created some simple sentences and imported about 25 sentences related to Denmark from chat GPT, we did word embedding.
+The result was very reasonable even though we used very small samples.
-2.
+2. We did second attempt using data(youtube transcriptions from Hugging face) and model'AI-Growth-Lab/PatentSBERTa'(made of Aalborg university), our data size was heavy, so we used 100 train dataset, A trained model found similar sentences through question(query operation).
 3. CLIP Model encodes text and images to a shared vector space.
 For our usecase we encode the unsplash images and then use sentence-transformers semantic search to find similar images for a given images or prompt.
-We also have a gradio  interface that allows us to semantic search using text prompt.
 **(file : M4_Exercise_03_image_search.ipynb)**